whyvez/auth0-angular/README.md

 #### auth.profile

 This property contains the profile from the user. **This will be filled after the user has logged in successfully**.
-If you want to use information from `auth.profile` only after the user is logged in, you can just do a `$watch` on this property to wait until it's set. **Returns a promise**.
+If you want to use information from `auth.profile` only after the user is logged in, you can just do a `$watch` on this property to wait until it's set.

+#### auth.profilePromise

+Same as the `auth.profile` but it's actually a promise that you can check.
+It might be null or a promise.
+Null is even before the user tries to log in.

 #### auth.isAuthenticated